leapmotion/leapjs-playback/README.md

 When you play back, you can choose whether or not to loop.
 If you do not loop, when you are done with the recorded frames, the controller will no longer send any data out.

+## Multiple playback and looped playback

+There is nothing that prevents you from sending data to multiple recorders

 ## Examples